MicrosoftDocs/cpp-docs/docs/mfc/reference/casyncsocket-class.md

 The length of the data in *`lpBuf`* in bytes.

 *`nFlags`*<br/>
 Specifies the way in which the call is made.
 The semantics of this function are determined by the socket options and the *`nFlags`* parameter.
-The latter is constructed by combining any of the following values with the C++ **`OR`** operator:
+The latter is constructed by combining any of the following values with the C++ logical **OR** operator (||):

 - `MSG_DONTROUTE` Specifies that the data should not be subject to routing.
 A Windows Sockets supplier can choose to ignore this flag.